fisherro/foop/README.md

 Note that division simply truncates any fractional part.

-If `foop` is compiled with `BE_MORE_FUNCTIONAL` defined, it will not print its results.
+If _foop_ is compiled with `BE_MORE_FUNCTIONAL` defined, it will not print its results.
 Instead, you'll have to ask your shell to print the results for you.

 For example:

     $ foop 2 2 + ; echo $?
     4

-## Caveats

-There are two uses of the standard C++ iostreams which are certainly not Functional.
-Define `BE_MORE_FUNCTIONAL` when compiling in order to eliminate those.
+## Why do you say it is Object-Oriented?

+For me, the key feature of object-oriented programming is _polymorphism_.

+The `expression` class is an abstract base class that defines a pure virtual member function: `eval`.
+Subclasses of `expression` represent the operands and operators.
+These classes override the `eval` member function to implement their specific behavior.

+Now, I could say that Object-Oriented Programming is much more than this, but for the purposes of showing that a program can be _both_ Object-Oriented _and_ functional, I think this is enough.

+## Why do you say it is Functional?

+Functional Programming is programming with _pure_ functions.

+Pure functions do not change state, do not depend upon global state, have no side-effects, and always return the same result for the same arguments.

+With the exception of a couple of uses of C++ `iostreams`, all the code in this _foop_ is pure.
+If you define `BE_MORE_FUNCTIONAL` when compiling it, even those uses of `iostreams` will be removed.
+(Then you will need to have your shell print out the results.)

-The C++ runtime and standard library that foop depends upon certainly do non-Functional things.
+The C++ runtime and standard library that _foop_ depends upon certainly do non-Functional things.
 But that is true of the runtime support for any Functional language running on non-Functional hardware.

+Now, I could say that Functional Programming is much more than this, but for the purposes of showing that a program can be _both_ Object-Oriented _and_ functional, I think this is enough.